LaunchCodeEducation/java-web-development/src/chapters/sql-part1/queries.rst

 .. index:: ! query, !
 CRUD, ! result set

 When we want to perform an operation on a database, we write a SQL **query**.
-Queries can vary widely in complexity and purpose depending on the operation that we need to perform.
+Queries can vary widely in complexity and purpose depending on the operation we need to perform.
-Each query produces a **result set** containing the data we need.
+Each query produces a **result set** containing the requested data.
-Ultimately, we can boil down each query's purpose to fall into one of the following four categories:
+Ultimately, we can boil down each query's purpose into one of the following four categories:

 #.
 Create
 #.
 Read
 #.
 Update
 #.
 Delete

-**CRUD** or Create, Read, Update, Delete represents the four major operations we perform when we are working with data.
+**CRUD** or *Create*, *Read*, *Update*, *Delete* represents the four major operations we perform when we work with data.
 Let's see how we can do this with SQL!

 .. admonition:: Note

    Throughout the rest of the chapter, we will be using an example of an events database.
    Our event planner, Mary, has a database storing the guest info of every event she has ever planned, as well as event info about each event.
-   Each table of guest info is named after the event itself.
+   She named each table of guest info after the event itself.

 Create
 ------